 Stop for a break – just drop anchor

 On the second weekend we had two afternoons with thunderstorms, heavy showers and quite a bit of gusty wind.
-The good thing on the Havel Lakes also in this kind of situation (in case you are not feeling too inclined to continue sailing): Drop the anchor.
-You can then get inside, enjoy the spectacular rain, and continue sailing once it is over.
+The good thing on the Havel Lakes also in this kind of situation (in case you are not feeling too inclined to continue sailing): drop the anchor.
+You can then go inside, enjoy the spectacular rain, and continue sailing once it is over.
 Simple as that, and even for non-sailors rather relaxing.

 Jollenkreuzer – perfect for relaxed sailing